jtulloh/jtulloh_portfolio/content/blogs/blog2.md

 image: data.jpg
 keywords: ""
 slug: magna
-title: Using ggplot for data visualization
+title: Using ggplot2 for data visualization
 ---
 In this project, I highlight some of my favorite data visualizations.
+We explored 2016 US election campaign contributions, Covid-19 death rates by gender, and how bike rentals in London have changed over time.

 *Collaborators:* Ilana Kovalenko, Alex Vignjevic, Jasper Muller, Keshav Asokan, and Ziyi Yang